Bhuvanesh-G/eclipse-custom-syntax-coloring/README.md

-# eclipse-custom-syntax-coloring
+# Eclipse custom syntax coloring

-A custom syntax coloring theme for Eclipse
+A script for importing custom syntax coloring themes for Eclipse. (doesn't require any Eclipse plugins)

-Doesn't require any plugins, just the import script.